 Our hardwood structural plywood can be used as exterior and interior applications, provided they are sealed correctly.
-External plywood board is a versatile material, the layers have a negligible core gap which limits the amount of that can get into the plywood.
-It is moisture resistant and water-resistant and are perfectly suited for structural tasks.
+External plywood board is a versatile material, the layers have a negligible core gap which limits the amount that can get into the plywood.
+It is moisture-resistant and water-resistant and is perfectly suited for structural tasks where occasional wetting may occur.
 We also carry marine plywood on our site which is even better suited to outdoor use.

 It is entirely possible to paint plywood, as long as the appropriate primer and paint are used to do the job.
 You should consider what you wish the outcome to be before starting.
 If it is to be something artistic then acrylic primer and paints should be considered but if you want to paint a plywood floor in your home, a heavy duty acrylic latex or oil-based paint should be considered.
 On the other hand, if it is only a small project, spray paint may suffice.